seven-hills-technology/seven-hills-technology.github.io/_posts/2019-06-17-5-simple-tricks-to-help-developers-with-ui-ux-design.md

 excerpt: Developers tend to struggle with design, but there are a few quick changes that can make your software shine.
 sticky: true
 author: Brian Adams
 description: UI/UX design is complex and ever-changing.
-Most software developers feel lost when approaching design, but these simple tips can help boost software past design woes.
+Most software developers feel lost when approaching design, but simple changes can fix design woes.
 feature_image_url: /images/blog-posts/5-simple-tricks-ui-ux-design.jpg
 feature_image_alt:
 ---